snl-dakota/dakota/docs-sphinx/source/usingdakotagui/chartreuse/ChartreuseSandbox.rst

    dropdown allows you to switch which variable table you are viewing.

 .. image:: img/Plotting_Sandbox_3.png
-   :alt: The table for normal variables
+   :alt: Normal variables in the variables table

 ----------------------------------------
 Method 2:  Project Explorer Context Menu